 Adjusting income and defining income tiers

-To create upper-, middle- and lower-income tiers, respondents’ 2020 family incomes were adjusted for differences in purchasing power by geographic region and household size.
-“Middle income” adults live in families with annual incomes that are two-thirds to double the median family income in the panel (after incomes have been adjusted for the local cost of living and household size).
-The middle-income range for the American Trends Panel is about $42,000 to $125,900 annually for an average family of three.
-Lower-income families have incomes less than roughly $42,000, and upper-income families have incomes greater than roughly $125,900 (all figures expressed in 2020 dollars).
+“Middle-income” adults are in families with annual incomes that are two-thirds to double the median family income in the full ATP sample after incomes have been adjusted for household size and the local cost of living.
+The median family income for the panel is roughly $65,800 for an average family of three.
+Using this median income, the middle-income range is about $43,800 to $131,500 annually for a three-person family.
+Lower-income families have incomes less than roughly $43,800 and upper-income families have incomes greater than roughly $131,500 (all figures expressed in 2021 dollars).

-Based on these adjustments, 46% of Black respondents are lower income, 39% are middle income and 9% fall into the upper-income tier.
+Based on these adjustments, 50% of Hispanic respondents in Wave 113 are lower income, 37% are middle income and 8% fall into the upper-income tier.
 An additional 5% either didn’t offer a response to the income question or the household size question.
-Among all U.S adults, 29% are lower income, 47% are middle income and 18% fall into the upper-income tier.
-An additional 6% either didn’t offer a response to the income question or the household size question.
-For more information about how the income tiers were determined, please see here.